Muirfield/pocketmine-plugins/README.md

 ## Development

 * Commander - test and dev
-* LocalChat - chats are localized, is you are far away we can't hear you.
 * NotNormal - a terrain generator.
 * NotSoFlat - to be deleted
-* RunePvP - ruinpvp improved

 ## Available Tools